DariesMedia/DS-Sales-PowerBI-Report/README.md

 ## Daries-Supermarket-Sales-Analysis

-Cleaning and analysing Daries Supermarket Sales data as well as report design in PowerBI
+Cleaning and analysing Daries Supermarket Sales data as well as creating a report in PowerBI

 ## Introduction

-This project was one that resulted from a search for a project that would involve working with real data and which the insights would be interesting to see.
+This project was one that resulted from a search for a project that would involve working with data and which the insights would be interesting to see.

 The documentation includes:
 - Report Requirements